jeremiecanoni/ML-Project2/README.md

 ## Usage

+### Data

+We did not put the original data on the repository.
+You will need to locate them in a folder called `data`.

 ### Pre-processing

 You will find in the file `cleaning.py` all the pre-processing methods explained in the report.
 This file generates three `.npy` files  with pre-processed data : the training dataset and its labels and the test dataset.